LTangData/DOHT/README.md

 ## What is GROQ?

-GROQ (Get Rid Of Queries) is an intelligent RAG application designed to autonomously generate SQL queries from natural language questions, simplifying data retrieval by eliminating the need for technical query-writing skills and providing immediate, accurate access to database information.
+GROQ (Get Rid of Queries) is an intelligent RAG application designed to autonomously generate SQL queries from natural language questions, simplifying data retrieval by eliminating the need for technical query-writing skills and providing immediate, accurate access to database information.

 ## How does it work?